phenocare/fibers/content/_index.md

 On the consent form, you can choose to participate in more than one vegetable or fruit.

 ### 3. What is a low fibre meal, and do I have to prepare them?
-We are working with a chef to finalise the low fibre meal.
-The goal of the low fibre meals is to make sure everyone eats the same food, which helps to reduce any differences in how participant respond.
-An example of a low fibre meal plan includes breakfast white bread with butter, chicken pasta in white source for lunch, and dinner.
-Crackers and cheese for snack.
-You don't need to worry about cooking, we will provide all the food for you.
-However, if you have any food intolerance, please contact us to check your suitability.
+We are working with a chef to finalise the low fibre meal plan.
+The whole idea behind these low-fibre meals is to ensure everyone eats the same stuff.
+This way, we can minimise any differences in how participants react due to differences in their diet.

+The low fibre meal plan includes breakfast white bread with butter, chicken pasta in white source for lunch, and dinner.
+When you need a snal, crackers and cheese will be provided.

+The best part?
+We will provide all the food for you.
+However, if you have any food allergies or intolerance, please get in touch with us so we can check if the low-fibre meal plan is suitable for you.

 ### 4. What does it involve?
 You will need to attend two clinic visits.